andresocorro/project_1/README.md

 * What is the effect of city demographics on median price and crime rates?

 ## Methodology
+The study performed relied on two major data sets.
+The housing market data set from Redfins and a crime data set from the FBI’s Uniform Crime Reporting.
+It was noted that the available information for the housing data extended from 2012 to 2020.
+However, the crime data only had summarized results per city up to the year 2018.
+The decision was made to utilize only data that had overlapping years, therefore focusing on 2012-2018.
+Our next step was to determine what cities the study would focus on.
+The study focused on a 50-mile radius from Houston and only looked at a randomly selected list of 10 cities with a population size greater than 10,000, this population cap would allow the data to be compared on a per capita basis.
+The cities that were looked at for the study are as follows: Baytown, Friendswood, Galveston, Houston, La Porte, League City, Missouri City, Pasadena, Sugar Land, and Texas City.

+## Crime Analysis
+One of the first questions the study sought out to answer was if there was a change in crime rate and if we could see a trend from 2012-2018.
+The graph shown below illustrates that there is no significant change to indicate that crime rate is decreasing among the cities.
+The five least dangerous cities all stay around their respective crime rate every year.
+Whereas there is more slight volatility with the five most dangerous cities.

+!.[Crime_Over_Time_Image].(Images, Crime_Line.PNG)

 ## Results
 ### What is the average crime rate across the top 10 largest cities in the Houston metropolitan area?